A provider smiles as she talks with a patient in a hallway

 Step-by-Step Guidance

-If your cancer team identifies the need for a fertility preservation consultation, our patient navigator will connect you with experts on our team including providers and nurses trained in fertility services, financial counselors, and therapists.
-We will be in contact with you throughout your time at the Duke Fertility Center and coordinate your care with your cancer team.
+If your healthcare team identifies the need for a fertility preservation consultation, they will refer you to our team.
+We will be in contact with you throughout your time at the Duke Fertility Center and coordinate your care with your primary team.

 Total costs are different for everyone, and most insurance policies do not cover fertility preservation.
 However, there are financial assistance programs available to help with costs.
-Once your oncologist refers you to the Duke Fertility Center, a patient navigator will contact you.
-They’ll walk you through your options for financial assistance and can help you complete the necessary paperwork.
+You will be contacted by a member of our team after you are referred to the Duke Fertility Center.
+Our team members will walk you through your options for financial assistance and can help you complete the necessary paperwork.